+As a result of the negligence of the Defendants, particularly the dangerous defects in the Airbag Inflator in the Vehicles, the failure of the Defendants to disclose this safety defect to the Plaintiff and Class Members until the Recalls, the Class has suffered, damages.
+These damages include but are not limited to the following:

+(a) the value of each of the Vehicles is reduced;

+(b) the Class Members overpaid for the Vehicles and/or did not get what they bargained for;

-- As a result of the dangerous defects in the Airbag Inflators in the Vehicles, and the failure by the Defendants to disclose this safety issue until April 11, 2013 in resepct of Transport Canada Recall #2013117 and in 2014 in resepct of Transport Canada Recalls #2014272, #2014476, #2014559 and #2014566, the Class has suffered damages and will continue to suffer damages.
-The value of each of the vehicles is reduced.
-Each Class Member must expend the time to have his/her vehicle repaired and be without their motor vehicle.
-The Defendants should compensate each Class Member for their child care costs, income and other losses and inconvenience.
-Some Class Members have incurred out of pocket expenses for, among other things, alternative transportation and prior repairs to the front passenger Airbag Inflator. - immediately because the Defendants do not have the parts and service capability to repair their vehicles.
-The Class Members must drive a dangerous vehicle.
-They are entitled to have the Defendants supply a replacement vehicle or a "courtesy car" until the Defendants fix the Airbag Inflator at no cost to the Class Members as a matter of course, and not only at the request and effort of the Class Members - 63.
-The Class Members have driven their vehicles less than they otherwise would due to fear of being in a collision.
-Some of the Class Members have taken taxis and used public transportation.
-The Class Members have incurred these and other expenses.
+(c) each Class Member must expend the time to have his/her Vehicle repaired and be without their motor vehicle (from the time they drop their Vehicles off at authorized repair shops/dealers, to when they pick them up again).
+The Defendants should compensate each Class Member for their losses and inconvenience;

+(d) some Class Members have incurred out of pocket expenses for, among other things, alternative transportation and prior repairs to the Airbag Inflator; and have the Defendants supply a replacement vehicle or a "courtesy car" until Nissan fixes the Airbag Inflators at no cost to the Class Members as a matter of course, and not only at the request and effort of the Class Members.

+(e) some Class Members have experienced personal injuries as a result of the Airbag Inflator Defect, and are entitled to recovery of damages relating thereto.

+79. The Class Members are unable to have their Airbag Inflator repaired immediately because the Defendants do not have the parts and service capability to repair their Vehicles.
+The Class Members must drive a dangerous Vehicle.
+They are entitled to

-64. The Plaintiff pleads that the Class Members' damages were sustained in Ontario and in the rest of Canada.
+- 80. The Class Members have driven their Vehicles less than they otherwise would due to fear of personal injury.
+Some of the Class Members have taken taxis, used public transportation or imposed on friends, family and others.
+The Class Members have incurred expenses. - 81.
+The Plaintiff pleads that the Class Members' damages were sustained in Ontario and in the rest of Canada.